 However, it is easy to get it right as long as you get into the habit of remembering a few simple rules.

 It doesn’t matter if you choose to use single quotation marks or double quotation marks.
 The same rules apply when you are writing dialogue.

 They are relatively straightforward and regular when a dialogue tag follows the utterance.

-It’s only when a dialogue tag proceeds a statement that there is a slight change in punctuation.
+It’s only when a dialogue tag comes before a statement that there is a slight change in punctuation.

 7 Rules for dialogue punctuation